chanzuckerberg/cellxgene-census/README.md

 Demonstration notebooks can be found [here](https://github.com/chanzuckerberg/cellxgene-census/tree/main/api/python/notebooks).

-Below are 3 examples of common operations you can do with the Cellxgene Census.
+Below are 3 examples of common operations you can do with the CELLxGENE Census.
 As a reminder, the reference documentation for the API can be accessed via `help()`:

 ```python
 import cell_census